msi-cad-vw/.github/profile/README.md

 ## System Architecture

 The system's architecture is split into Frontend and Backend, consisting of several microservices.
-Also part of the backend is a NoSQL database, which
+Also part of the backend is a NoSQL database, hosted by Google Cloud Firestore.

 ![Architecture](architecture_cloud.png)